Arkadijbojko/webpage/_projects/1_project.md

 related_publications: true
 ---

+In this vast project, I have chosen to tackle the question of wall-crossing formulae for Calabi-Yau fourfolds which were originally conjecture by Gross-Joyce-Tanaka.
+A big part part of this project focused on making the result accessible and suitable for many applications.
+Another more technical part needed to address the problem of constructing appropriate obstruction theories on master spaces appearing in the argument.
+This second part will be addressed partially in my first paper on the topic while a completely general statement will be provided in a joint work with Kuhn and Thimm.
+Originally, I believed to have had a proof that the obstruction to the existence of such obstruction theories vanishes, but alas, I found an inconsistency.
+Working with Nick and Felix, we will work around this issue.

-I am proving that for versions of Bridgeland stability conditions on the derived category of coherent sheaves, there are wall-crossing formulae relating the virtual fundamental classes counting semistable objects.
-One of the interesting outcomes is that this can be applied to wall-crossing with certain nice insertions in more general Calabi–Yau dg-categories as long as some assumptions hold.
-I use this theory to prove multiple existing conjectures in the literature related to point and curve counting together with the results in Project 3.
-My work follows the ideas introduced by Joyce who connected vertex algebras and wall-crossing for enumeration invariants.
+ One of the interesting outcomes of my research is that one can wall-cross with some nice invariants obtained from multiplicative insertions.
+This refines the original formulation of Gross-Joyce-Tanaka who only dealt with full virtual fundamental classes.
+The geometric set up of such wall-crossing gives naturally rise to a representation theoretic structure I called _additive formal families of vertex algebras._ I will use this theory to prove multiple existing conjectures in the literature related to point and curve counting together with the results in Project 3.

 <div class="row">